isomerpages/gb-assist/_psg/6-accounting-management-hrms.md

 ##  Type of Solutions

+The solution is an integrated and cloud based Accounting and Human Resource Management System with modular system structure provides fast, reliable and comprehensive accounting, payroll and financial reporting and real-time analysis capabilities, enabling faster, more compliant financial close and run real-time financial accounting and reporting processes.

 #### 1. <a href="/psg/am-hrms/ahrmv3.0-pkga-10users/" style="color:#037e8a">Accounting and Human Resource Management Version 3.0 - Package A (10 Users)</a>

 #### 2. <a href="/psg/am-hrms/ahrmv3.0-pkgb-20users/" style="color:#037e8a">Accounting and Human Resource Management Version 3.0 - Package B (20 Users)</a>